chiara-mauri/Accurate-interpretable-generative-model-for-image-based-prediction/README.md

 ## Preprocessing

 - the images needs to be nonlinearly registered to a common space.
-This can be done e.g. using Freesurfer...
+This can be done e.g. using Freesurfer.

-- the experiments in the paper have been performed with downsampling the images.. this can be done with..
+- the experiments in the paper have been performed with downsampled images.

 ## Training